hughperkins/cltorch/README.md

 # Co-existence with cutorch

 * You must ensure that cltorch is `require`d after cutorch
-* If you get errors about #1 argument to copy should be tensor, but is userdata, then please double-check that cltorch is `required`d after cutorch (they each monkey-patch cutorch, but since cutorch was written first, it assumes there is no monkey-patch conflict)
+* If you get errors about #1 argument to copy should be tensor, but is userdata, then please double-check that cltorch is `required`d after cutorch (they each monkey-patch torch, but since cutorch was written first, it assumes there is no monkey-patch conflict)

 # Updating